 I recently read Stephen King’s On Writing – a book I recommend for all writers, fiction and non-fiction alike – and one of the things he emphasised was to cut out as many adverbs as possible.
 I had heard that before, but for some reason it stuck with me this time.
 And it’s true… why do we need to say she sprinted quickly, or that he shouted loudly, or that she pleaded abjectly?
 These are all presumed by the verb you used.

 This is also connected to that classic adage in writing, show, don’t tell, which I try to implement in my writing every day.
 Don’t tell us how she felt… show us, through her body language and her dialogue.

 Oh yeah, and I’m also trying to cut out almost every “very” and “really” from my writing.
 I’m not really angry, I’m furious.
 I’m not very happy, I’m elated.
 Here are a few more good ‘feeling’ words to use.

 Just a few edits to go through

-Bonus overused words: epic, sun-dappled, nestled, friendly locals, bucket list, foodie, magical (I’m totally guilty of that one), “I’ll be back one day” (also guilty of that a lot) and, let us not forget, a “fascinating blend of the ancient and the modern”.
-One of the best books I’ve ever read on travel writing is Smile When You’re Lying by Chuck Thompson.
-Gritty and hilarious, it will make you think twice about using some of these words again.
+Epic, sun-dappled, nestled, friendly locals, bucket list, foodie, magical (I’m totally guilty of that one), “I’ll be back one day” (also guilty of that a lot) and, let us not forget, a “fascinating blend of the ancient and the modern“.
+I vow to never write that line or anything like it again.